sebeid4556/Documentation---Reversing-DQMT-File-Formats/README.md

 # Documentation - DQMT File Formats
-Documentation of proprietary binary file formats used by DQMT that I have reverse engineered.
+14-page technical documentation of proprietary binary file formats used by DQMT that I have reverse engineered.

 See pdf.